lokopay/lokopay-java-examples/README.md

 This example shows how to use `lokopay-java-client` to send api request to lokopay.

+Firstly, it use the apiSecret in `resources/config.properties` file to generate a signaure which is required to access lokopay API.

+Secondly, it assembly the API request and set up correct request headers to call lokopay API to generate a new invoice.

 ## Run APICallback Example

 This example shows how to use `lokopay-java-client` to verify api request from lokopay.

+Firstly, it starts localhost server and listening at `localhost:8000`

+Seconldy, you can test the verfication by send the call request to http:localhost:8000/test.
+Then in the `CallBackHandler`, it shows how the signaure in the API call back request will be verified .